TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Install nvm (Node Version Manager), Node and npm.
+- Install and configure nvm (Node Version Manager), Node and npm.
-- Running the Node REPL.
+- Run the Node REPL.

 ### Assignment